-Houge Estates is a 60-unit apartment building located in Dilworth.
+Houge Estates, 510 Center Ave E, Dilworth, MN 56529, is a 60-unit apartment building.
 All units are one-bedrooms (about 650 sq. ft.), and residents must have a disabling condition or be 62 or older to reside there.
 Residents pay 30% of their income towards their rent and utilities.
 The remainder of the rent is subsidized by HUD through a Housing Assistance Payment (HAP) contract with HUD.